 What matters to you when booking a hotel, inn or bed and breakfast online?
 I’ve travelled around the world and have stayed in a variety of lodgings, but nothing quite beats the bed and breakfast experience.
 Not only do hosts share their homes, but you engage in an interesting perspective of their lives, which also provides you with a better understanding of the people, the land and the culture.
 After all, travel is more about the people you meet than the places you travel.

 The Personal Touch

 B&B hosts are always willing to share lesser-known, often money-saving secrets of the town as well as stories you’ll never read in guidebooks.
 They’ll ensure you travel like a local and not a tourist.
-Think of them as your personal concierge, without the heavy tips.
+Think of them as your personal hotel concierge, without the heavy tips.